jdersch/PERQemu/PERQemu/Readme-source.txt

         The reorganized user interface is broken down into three folders (of which only two are currently integrated into the scheme):

-        Forms
-            A FrontPanel anchors the graphical interface.
-Menus are provided for all basic operations, while a graphical toolbar offers quick access to the Configurator, a Settings panel, the Debuggers (CPU and Z80) and extras like the DDS, power and reset switches, easy one-click screenshots, etc.  It's all very snazzy, even with the fairly limited functionality of the old crappy Mono Carbon-based Winforms/libgdi+ implementation.
-Alas.
-"MAUI" may someday be a possible cross-platform solution, but don't hold your breath.

         SDL
             The Display is a self-contained, minimal window that uses SDL-CS (a C# wrapper around SDL2) to pump the PERQ's video bits to your